gamesbook/protograf/docs/source/card_deck_introduction.rst

 Numerous other options exist, both free and commercial.
 Some of the free / open-source ones are listed below.

-Inclusion of these links does **not** constitute a recommendation of them or their use!
+Note that inclusion of these links does **not** constitute a recommendation of them or their use!

 ================== ======= ========== =========================================================
 Title              O/S     Language   Link